• Skip to primary navigation

 Instructions

-If you use regular sugar, add water and sugar in a small pot, and heat on medium heat until the sugar has been dissolved, about 5 minutes, then allow the water mixture to cool down.
+• Add water and sugar to a small pot, and heat on medium-low heat.
+Whisk gently until the sugar has been dissolved, about 5 minutes, then allow the syrup to cool down completely, and whisk in the lemon juice.

-• Add mango chunks and ½ cup of water mixture in a powerful food processor.
+• Add mango chunks and ½ cup of the syrup in a powerful food processor.

-• Blend until the mango chunks are completely smashed, pouring the remaining water mixture as you blend.
+• Blend on high speed until the mango chunks are completely smashed, pouring the remaining syrup whilst blending the mixture.

-• Bend for about 3-4 minutes, until the sorbet reaches a creamy dense consistency.
+• Blend for about 3-4 minutes, until the sorbet reaches a creamy dense consistency.

 • For soft-serve, scoop the sorbet directly from the food processor into small bowls and serve.

-• For a dense consistency, transfer the mango sorbet into a freezable container and freeze for 1-2 hours.
+• For a much denser consistency, transfer the mango sorbet into a freezable container and freeze for 1-2 hours.

-• Before serving, let the mango sorbet soften for 5 minutes, then scoop into bowls
+• Before serving, let the mango sorbet soften for 5 minutes, then scoop and serve.

 Did you try this recipe?
 Tag @thepetitecook or use the hashtag #thepetitecook - Looking at your pictures makes my day!